 What is Cosine?

-Cosine is one common periodic functions from six trigonometry functions.
+Cosine is one of the six trigonometric functions.
 Other trigonometric functions are Sine, Tangent, Secant, Cosecant, and Cotangent.

-Cosine is defined as the ratio of the adjacent (Base) to the hypotenuse for any right-angled triangle and is known as the complement of the sine.
-Cosine is shortly written as “Cos” and its function is named as the Cos-function.
+Cosine is defined as the ratio of the adjacent (Base) to the hypotenuse for any right-angled triangle.
+Cosine is abbreviated as “Cos” and its function is named the Cos-function.

 Cosine Formula